openstack/kayobe/doc/source/configuration/reference/kolla-ansible.rst

     ``kolla_base_distro``.
 ``kolla_docker_registry``
     URL of docker registry to use for Kolla images.
-Default is not set, in which case Dockerhub will be used.
+Default is not set, in which case Quay.io will be used.
 ``kolla_docker_registry_insecure``
     Whether docker should be configured to use an insecure registry for Kolla images.
 Default is false, unless ``docker_registry_enabled`` is true and